-Like no other element, fluorine plays a prominent role in many areas of chemistry, life sciences, technology, industry and modern life.
-Fluorine reacts with almost every element, and in principle fluorine atoms can be incorporated into any organic molecule, so that fluorine can form the most compounds of all elements.
-When H or OH is replaced by F in organic molecules, the bond energies and bond polarizations and thus the properties change significantly.
-Synthetic fluoroorganics are of increasing importance in active pharmaceutical ingredients, pesticides, lubricants and anticorrosives, dyes, liquid crystals, surfactants, ionic liquids, blood substitutes, etc. The thermally and chemically most stable polymers are fluoropolymers and their derivatives. ionomers such as B. Nafion are of great importance in fuel cells and electrolytes.
-On a million ton scale, low-molecular CHF compounds are also produced as substitutes for CFRPs and used as refrigerants, fuels, fire protection and solvents.
-Modern high-voltage and energy technology would be unthinkable without SF 6 as an insulating gas; Even the production of semiconductor chips is not possible without high-purity hydrofluoric acid and plasma etching gases containing fluorine.
+Fluorine plays a key role in many areas of chemistry, life sciences, technology, industry and modern life like no other element.
+Fluorine reacts with almost every element and, in principle, fluorine atoms can be incorporated into any organic molecule, meaning that fluorine can form the most compounds of all elements.
+When H or OH is replaced by F in organic molecules, the bond energies and bond polarizations and thus the properties change considerably.
+Synthetic fluoroorganics are becoming increasingly important in pharmaceutical active ingredients, crop protection agents, lubricants and anti-corrosive agents, dyes, liquid crystals, surfactants, ionic liquids, blood substitutes, etc. The most thermally and chemically stable polymers are fluoropolymers and their derivatives.
+Ionomers such as Nafion are of great importance in fuel cells and electrolytes.
+Low-molecular CHF compounds are also produced on a million-ton scale as substitutes for CFRPs and are used as cold agents, propellants, fire retardants and solvents.
+Without SF 6 as an insulating gas, modern high-voltage and energy technology would be unthinkable; the production of semiconductor chips is also not possible without high-purity hydrofluoric acid and fluorine-containing plasma etching gases.
 Graphite fluoride and electrolytes with fluorinated anions are important components in electrochemical energy storage devices.

 As the above examples show, fluorine chemistry is an interdisciplinary science with links to existing Divisions at the GDCh.
 So there are intersections z.
 B. with applied electrochemistry (electrofluorination, electrochemical energy storage), magnetic resonance spectroscopy ( 19 F-NMR spectroscopy), solid-state chemistry and solid-state chemistry and materials research (complex fluorides, fluorine glasses) and medical chemistry (fluorinated substances, 18 F-positron emission tomography) , to name just a few.